Culture

 When will the age restrictions come into place?

-The delay is likely to allow the social media platforms time to adjust to the new guidelines.
+The delay in implementation was to allow for further refinement of the rules and expectations and to allow the social media platforms time to adjust to the new guidelines.

 How will the social media ban be enforced?